-The Agency awarded a grant in an amount not to exceed \$75,000 to Mz.
+The Agency exercised the first option to renew the CRA-1-20 grant agreement, which provided funding in an amount not to exceed \$75,000 to Mz.
 Goose, Inc., a Florida not for Profit corporation, for operational and maintenance support to the Historic Bethel House Museum (Bethel House); a historical structure that celebrates the Bahamian roots of the West Perrine Community.
 Miami-Dade County's Historic Preservation Board designated Bethel House a historic site in 1996, which enabled the relocation and preservation of the structure.
-With assistance from Miami-Habitat for Humanity that donated the lot the cottage presently occupies and support from Miami-Dade County, the cottage was moved two blocks to the west of its original location.
+With assistance from Miami Habitat for Humanity that donated the lot the cottage presently occupies and support from Miami-Dade County, the cottage was moved two blocks to the west of its original location.
 A restoration program was created with a vision that included the use of both interior and outdoor areas for educational demonstrations.